EyasuTeshome/shifttracker/job-search/intro-to-job-search-M7MVP1.md

  **Learn more about how to structure your day as a job searcher:**

-- [What to expect from your day-to-day while you're job searching](https://www.loom.com/share/9944a3868da74fa9bb56557d90814c58) - Watch this short video talking about what to expect while you're job searching
+- [What to expect from your day-to-day while you're job searching](https://www.loom.com/share/9944a3868da74fa9bb56557d90814c58) - Watch this short video talking about what to expect while you're job searching.
+[Click here](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/what-to-expect-from-your-daily-schedule-while-job-searching.md) to read the same material that was shared in the video.

 - [How to use your weekly retrospectives to guide your job search](https://www.loom.com/share/f14cc2e66fb648a2abde849d657fa644?t=0) - Watch this short video for more guidance
-- [Click here](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/what-to-expect-from-your-daily-schedule-while-job-searching.md) to read the same material that was shared in the video.

 ### How will I track my progress while job searching?

 While you are job searching, you will still attend your full-time Microverse schedule.
-However, there will be more
+However, there will be more other things to track besides your progress through the curriculum.

 **Guiding questions:**